-Worse, because there is no setback from the property line, the garage opens onto the sidewalk and this now-cracked support brace could snag someone just passing by.
-Neglect has led to public safety hazard.
-Just get a look at those rusty nails.
+This is a hazard because there is no setback from the front property line for the garage.
+It opens onto the sidewalk so this cracked and hanging support brace could snag someone who is passing by.
+Get a look at those rusty nails.
 Nasty!

-Now Copen’s resident property manager lives just across the street.
-Copen himself visits his properties now and again.
-Should it really take a code complaint to get this landlord to maintain his property?
+Who could have missed this?
+Copen’s resident property manager lives just across the street.
+Copen himself visits this property now and again.
+Should it really take a code complaint to get this landlord to maintain it?

 Landlord Stephen Copen fixed the problem in exactly the way I would expect: not by repairing the garage door but by having a handyman hack off the part of the support bracket that hanged down.
 Of course there are still exposed screws visible!

 Copen finally got around to repairing both garage doors by Mid-November: one year and three complaints later.